 Any computer that is connected to the departmental network is required to conform to certain standards.
 These standards reflect needs for security, access, and any computer that does not conform to these standards will be disconnected from the network.

-- You must have the BEE Network Administrator set up your machine.
+You must have the BEE Network Administrator registered and set up your machine.

-- You must have Symantec Antivirus running and configured correctly.
-The Network Admininistrator can set this up.
+You must have approved antivirus running and configured correctly.
+The DCA can help with this.

 Your Own Web Page(s)

-You can create a web page for yourself on your STAK drive.
+You can create a personal web page on your Engineering file share.
 To do this, see the College of Engineering support pages at computing.

 You will not be able to install software on a BEE computer without authorization of the BEE network administrator.
-If you have legitimate need to install legitimate software, contact Randy Thorp for permissions and instructions.
+If you have legitimate need for the software on that system, contact Randy Thorp to install the software.

 BEE Electronic Mailing Lists

 BEE maintains mailing lists for students and faculty.
-Undergraduate Students: the mailing list for Ecological Engineering pre- and pro-school students is maintained automatically by registration records.
-The mailing lists are: email@example.com and firstname.lastname@example.org.
+Undergraduate Students: the mailing list for Ecological Engineering students is maintained automatically by registration records.
 Graduate Students: To subscribe yourself to the graduate student list, go to https://secure.engr.oregonstate.edu/mailman/listinfo/bee-grad.
 You may only use an ONID or ENGR email address for this list.
 To send mail to the list of subscribed BEE graduate students, send mail to: bee-grad@ENGR.ORST.EDU.